 Pine Knot Trail Total hiking area – 6.1 miles

 This trail is popular amongst bikers or cyclists and of course hikers for its unique Big Bear Mountain retreat.
-The Pine Knot Trail is surrounding throughout the Big Bear Lake and the hikers love its lash green beauty and quiet atmosphere.
-While reaching the half way of the trail, the lake will come into the frame gradually, and while reaching the end at Grand View Point, the San Bernardino Mountains welcomes the hikers with breathtaking panoramic view.
+The Pine Knot Trail is surrounding throughout the Big Bear Lake and the hikers love its lush green beauty and quiet atmosphere.
+While reaching the halfway of the trail, the lake will come into the frame gradually, and while reaching the end at Grand View Point, the San Bernardino Mountains welcomes the hikers with a breathtaking panoramic view.
 To have an experience of the track, an adventure pass from Discovery Center is necessary.

 Castle Rock Trail Total hiking area – 2.7 miles